natenka/pyneng-book-en/docs/source/book/18_ssh_telnet/paramiko.rst

 Method recv
 ~~~~~~~~~~

 Method ``recv`` receives data from session.
-In brackets, the maximum value in bytes that can be obtained is indicated.
+In parentheses, the maximum value in
+bytes that can be obtained is indicated.
 This method returns a received string

 .. code:: python